samirsahoo007/scala/README.md

 3. Then, after starting up IntelliJ, you can download and install the Scala plugin by following the instructions on how to install IntelliJ plugins (search for “Scala” in the plugins menu.) - https://www.jetbrains.com/help/idea/managing-plugins.html

+4. Now add Scala Libraries.
+Go to File/Project Structure/Globl Libraries --> (+ icon on top) --> Scala SDK --> Download (Or Browse if you already have Scala SDK)

+5. Next you have to remove some SDK files(If the build won't start and it shows error like below then multiple SDKs are pesent; we have to remove some...).
+    Select everything( in the standard library section) that starts with ...\common\... and remove them

+<i> Error:scalac: Multiple 'scala-library*.jar' files (scala-library.jar, scala-library.jar, scala-library.jar) in Scala compiler classpath in Scala SDK scala-sdk-2.11.12</i>

+6. Then remove all files that ends with ".src.jar" and remove them

+7. Repeat steps #5 and #6 for "Compiler classpath" section.

 ## Creating the Project